Blog>Trade>Growing your trade business>What’s the average pest controller salary?

 How to boost your pest control business profit

-Once you’ve got your pest control business up and running, you’ll want to understand how you can boost its earning potential.
+Once you’ve set up your pest control business, you’ll want to understand how you can boost its earning potential.
 Here are some of the key ways you can grow your business and therefore increase your pest controller salary.

 Define your USP